 This magazine is about expressing yourself.
 We do not restrict our publication to the confines of traditional poetry.
 If you write about drunken nights out, remembered or imagined, we want

 Here is our listing for horror magazines.
 We list the most horror magazines on the web.
-The database is searchable, and we very much hope you find a place to publish your work.
-Please note that when clicking on the category you will find that Horror Magazines are listed in alphabetical order.
-We try our best to weed out any broken links, and mark all magazines DEFUNCT that are no longer publishing.
+The database is searchable, and we hope you find a place to publish your work.
+Please note that when clicking on the category, you will find that Horror Magazines are listed in alphabetical order.
+We try our best to weed out any broken links and mark all magazines DEFUNCT that are no longer published.

 We love horror.
-Anyone who frequents the Every Writer pages knows we are particular fans of this category and of horror writers.
-Please if you have any questions, or need help publishing your work, contact us.
-If you have a questions for a publisher, please post the question in the comments.
+Anyone who frequents the Every Writer pages knows we are particular fans of this category and horror writers.
+Don't hesitate to contact us if you have any questions or need help publishing your work.
+If you have questions for a publisher, please post the question in the comments.
 We have been doing this for a long time, so if you come across an expired listing, please email it to us!
-Thank you and happy hunting.
+Thank you, and happy hunting.

 Coffin Bell is a quarterly online journal of dark literature seeking poetry, flash fiction, short stories, and creative nonfiction exploring dark themes.